Children's use of information: Knowing you don't know

-Children's judgments about ignorant and ambiguous sources
+Children's processing of ignorant and ambiguous statements

 Ambiguous information is "a piece of information (word, message, or view) with multiple interpretations".
-Adults not only have the awareness to realize when ambiguity exists, but they also have strategies to deal with ambiguous input.
-Young children have difficulty with recognizing ambiguity and understanding how to handle it.
-Typically, it is not until the age of 6 or 7 that children have the ability to successfully deal with ambiguous input.
-However, it seems in certain contexts with certain tasks, younger children also display some ability to deal with ambiguous information.
+Adults not only have the awareness to spot ambiguity, but they also have ways to deal with it.
+But young children cannot do the same.
+Typically, children cannot successfully deal with ambiguous statements until they are 6 or 7 years old.
+However, it seems in certain contexts with certain tasks, younger children also can somewhat deal with unclear or ambiguous statements.

 The role of language and prior experience

-Language can play an important role in the ability to correctly decipher ambiguous input.
-One can "know" someone in many different ways, for example, seeing them, talking to them, having a prior history with them, etc. This makes questions like "Do you know?" very complicated and difficult to respond to.
-More explicit definitions of "to know" seem to assist children in better assessing their own knowledge.
-Children as young as 4 years were able to make far more accurate statements about their actual knowledge when a question was phrased "Have you heard of" rather than "Do you know".
-By the age of 6, children are typically able to accurately assess their knowledge with very little impact on their future behaviours regardless of the language used.
-4-5 year-old's, on the other hand, were so susceptible to change that the phrase used altered their response to future questions.
-4-5 year-old's were also less likely to overestimate their knowledge of a target person if the initial question was phrased "Have you heard of" rather than "Do you know".
-Not only can responses from children be altered by the phrasing of the question, but the suggestion of lack of prior experience with the target is enough for children to change their response.
-In a study where children were asked if they really knew who a specific person was (between 2 pictures of people they had never seen before), they were more accurate in assessing that they didn't know when it was suggested that the target person had never been to the child's city before.
-While experience is important, children tend not to over-rely on prior experiences and only use it when they've had significant experience that would actually assist them in assessing their knowledge.
+Language can affect whether one can correctly deal with ambiguous statements.
+One can "know" someone in many different ways, for example, seeing them, talking to them, having a prior history with them, having a relationship with them, etc. This makes questions like "Do you know?" very complex and hard to answer.
+Clearer definitions of "to know" seem to help children to check their own knowledge better.
+Children as young as 4 years old could make far more accurate statements about their actual knowledge when a question was phrased "Have you heard of" rather than "Do you know".
+By the age of 6, children typically could accurately check their knowledge with very little impact on their future answers regardless of the language used.
+4- and 5-year-olds, on the other hand, were so changeable that the phrase used affected their future answers.
+4- and 5-year-olds were also less likely to overestimate their knowledge of a target person if the starting question was phrased "Have you heard of" rather than "Do you know".
+Not only can responses from children be altered by the question’s phrasing, but they can also change their response when the question suggests they are not familiar with the person.
+In a study where children were asked if they really knew who a specific person was (between 2 pictures of people they had never seen before), they were more accurate in assessing that they didn't know when it was suggested that the target person had never been to their before.
+While experience is important, children tend not to over-rely on prior experiences and only use it when they've had enough experience that can help assess their knowledge.